Jorge Alfaro Player Props: Red Sox vs. Athletics

 Jorge Alfaro At The Plate

-- Alfaro is batting .175 with four doubles, a home run and two walks.
+- Alfaro has four doubles, a home run and two walks while hitting .163.

-- In five of 14 games this season (35.7%), Alfaro has reached base safely via hit, and that includes multiple hits twice.
+- Alfaro has gotten a hit in five of 15 games this year (33.3%), with multiple hits twice.

 - Alfaro has driven in a run in two games this season, with multiple runs batted in once.